What is the Best Reselling App? Recommendations for Beginners

 At the time of publication, the Shopify fees are as follows:

-• For growing businesses, the Shopify plan, priced at $105 per month, adds advanced tools and reports to help manage and scale.
+• For growing businesses, the Grow plan, priced at $79 per month, adds advanced tools and reports to help manage and scale.

-• Shopify Plus and Shopify’s Enterprise option are ideal for large businesses with custom needs.
+• Shopify Plus is ideal for large businesses with custom needs, starting at $2,300 per month.

 Notice how commission fees (fees on sales) vary by plan.
 Each plan includes transaction fees starting at 2.9% + 30¢ for online credit card rates, which can decrease with higher-tier plans.